 AlixPartners surveyed over 500 financial and legal experts, and corporate professionals based in the US, UK, Germany, Italy, France, and other parts of Europe to understand how companies have weathered the pandemic - and what's on their mind for the future.

-In 2020, what strategy did you (or your clients for restructuring professionals) employ to deal with the pandemic?
 Amend and extend was the key strategy employed by restructuring experts, while corporates named organizational/operational transformation as their key strategy for getting through 2020.